-HolistaPet CBD Pellets for Horses are crafted using broad-spectrum CBD rich hemp extract.
-Manufactured under the strictest of standards and developed in parallel with the newest research, these hemp pellets are perfect for all horses no matter the size, breed, or class.
-Loaded with essential nutrients like Omega 3-6-9 fatty acids our pellets are an excellent source for supplemental protein and fiber.
+HolistaPet CBD Pellets for Horses contain a broad spectrum, CBD-rich hemp extract from the hemp plant.
+Manufactured under the strictest standards and developed in parallel with the newest research, these hemp pellets are perfect for horses of every size, breed, and class.
+Loaded with essential omega fatty acids, our pellets are an excellent source of essential nutrients and supplemental protein.

-- Broad-spectrum hemp extract obtained via cold CO2 extraction.
+- Broad spectrum hemp extract obtained via supercritical CO2 extraction

-- 3rd party lab tested for potency, quality, and efficacy
+- Third-party lab tested for potency, quality, and efficacy

-- Organic hemp sourced from Oregon based, family-run, organic farm.
+- Organic hemp sourced from Oregon-based, family-run, organic farms

 - Derived Farm Bill compliant hemp, legal in all 50 states

 - Antimicrobial and mold inhibitors added to ensure freshness